kbdharun/TSSDA-Lab/README.md

 ## Prerequisites

-Python and packages in `requirements.txt` file installed.
+Python and packages in the `requirements.txt` file installed.

 > [!NOTE]
-> You can install all the packages in the file using the command `pip install -r requirements.txt`.
+> You can install all the required packages using the command `pip install -r requirements.txt`.

+### Working with Conda

+If you are using `conda` to manage your environments, you can create a new environment for this repository with the command `conda create -n tssda` and activate it with the command `conda activate tssda`.

+Then, you can install all the required packages using the command `conda install --file requirements.txt`.

 ### Container Image